Extemporaneous Preparation with Unknown Stability

 Recently, you are assigned the task of updating extemporaneous preparation formulae at your hospital.

-- Much to your surprise, quite a number of extemporaneous preparations are dated back to The Pharmaceutical Codex 1973.
+• Much to your surprise, a significant number of extemporaneous preparations originated in The Pharmaceutical Codex 1994 (or 1973).

-- Although you managed to identify the extemporaneous preparation formulae, but no stability data is provided.
+• Although you managed to identify the extemporaneous preparation formulae, no stability data was provided.

 Today, stability information can be obtained from manufacturer’s labelling information (such as in the package insert), the USP compounding monographs, or peer-reviewed articles and references, such as articles in American Journal of Health-System Pharmacy, the International Journal of Pharmaceutical Compounding.